New Caledonia: World War II

 In June 1940, after the fall of France, the General Council of New Caledonia voted to reject the Vichy government and continue supporting the Allied military effort against Germany.
 However, the colonial governor Georges-Marc Pélicier promulgated the Vichy government's Constitutional Law, which sparked street demonstrations and an assassination attempt.
-By this time Caldoches had been in contact with Charles de Gaulle who encouraged them to form a Free French committee and appointed Henri Sautot as governor.
-The Vichy government dispatched a warship, Dumont d'Urville, at Pélicier's request, but soon deemed him incompetent and appointed an acting governor.
+By this time the Caldoches had been in contact with Charles de Gaulle who encouraged them to form a Free French committee and appointed Henri Sautot as governor.
+The Vichy government dispatched the warship Dumont d'Urville at Pélicier's request, but soon deemed him incompetent and appointed an acting governor.
 By this time the Australian government had agreed to intervene and dispatched HMAS Adelaide to oversee the installation of Sautot as governor.
 A stand-off between Dumont d'Urville and Adelaide followed, with Pélicier and other pro-Vichy officials ultimately deported to French Indochina.

 In 1941, some 300 men from the territory volunteered for service overseas.
 They were joined, in April, by 300 men from French Polynesia ('the Tahitians'), plus a handful from the French districts of the New Hebrides: together they formed the Bataillon du Pacifique.
 The Caledonians formed two of the companies, and the Polynesians the other two.
 In May 1941, they sailed to Australia and boarded the for the onward voyage to Africa.
 They joined the other Free French (FF) battalions in Qastina in August, before moving to the Western Desert with the 1st FF Brigade (1^{re} BFL).
 There they were one of the four battalions who took part in the breakout after the Battle of Bir Hakeim in 1942.
 Their losses could not easily be replaced from the Pacific and they were therefore amalgamated with the Frenchmen of another battalion wearing the anchor of la Coloniale, the BIM, to form the Bataillon de l'infanterie de marine et du Pacifique.
 The combined battalion formed part of the Gaulliste 1^{re} Division Motorisée d'Infanterie/Division de Marche d'Infanterie, alongside three divisions from the French North African forces, in the French Expeditionary Corps during the Italian Campaign.
 They landed in Provence in 1944, when they were posted out and replaced by local French volunteers and résistants.

 Meanwhile, in March 1942, with the assistance of Australia, New Caledonia became an important Allied base, and the main South Pacific Fleet base of the United States Navy in the South Pacific moved to Nouméa in 1942–1943.
 The fleet that turned back the Japanese Navy in the Battle of the Coral Sea in May 1942 was based at Nouméa.
 American troops stationed on New Caledonia numbered as many as 50,000, matching the entire local population at the time.